 Disorderly conduct is a very general term which may include a wide variety of behavior.
-Basically, is that which disturbs the public tranquility, or alarms or provokes others.
+Basically, it is behavior that disturbs the public tranquility, or alarms or upsets others.
 Massachusetts Law prohibits conduct that involves the use of force, violence, threats, tumultuous behavior, excessively unreasonable noise, or creating a hazard to public safety or physically offensive condition.

 Whatever behavior the government alleges, it must have been reasonably likely to affect the public and either intended to or recklessly created public inconvenience, annoyance, or alarm.